CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

                 - 5a.
 The media is not successfully deleted
                     - 5a1.
 An error is displayed: "The media was not successfully deleted.
 Try again"
                     - 5a2.
 The user is prompted to try again

+3. **Upgrade Account**
+    - **Overview**:
+        1. Upgrade account using third-party payment method: The user is able to upgrade their membership to get the perks.
+They would be a paid user after they upgrade the account.

+    - **Detailed Flow for Each Independent Scenario**:
+        1. **Upgrade account using third-party payment method**:
+            - **Description**: User should be able to use third-party payment option to upgrade privileges of their account to enable adding photos and videos to journal entries.
+            - **Primary actor(s)**: User
+            - **Main success scenario**:
+                1. User goes through third-party payment system
+                2. The payment is approved by their financial institution
+                3. The user is notified their account has its privileges elevated.
+It will also mention the perks that come with it and a short set of instructions.
+            - **Failure scenario(s)**:
+                - 2a.
+There is an error with the third-party payment and it returns as not completed.
+                    - 2a1.
+The user is notified of the transaction failure and the type high-level error if that is returned.
+                - 3a.
+The account fails to upgrade
+                    - 3a1.
+The system prompts the user to call 123-456-7890

 ### **3.4.
 Screen Mockups**